brazil-data-cube/rstac/README.md

 Remote Sensing Symposium IGARSS, 2021, pp. 7674-7677, doi:
 10.1109/IGARSS47720.2021.9553518.

-## Acknowledgements for financial support
+## Acknowledgments for financial support

 We acknowledge and thank the project funders that provided financial and material support: